LukeHebert/bcrseq_igseq/README.md

 # BCR Transcript Sequencing and Immunoglobulin Protein Sequencing Pipeline

-An in-depth README.md file is pending.
+- An in-depth README.md file is pending.

+- The scripts available here are stable if not perfect and there are many downstream scripts to come (see the TODO.md file for examples)